JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/getting-started-gradle/getting-started-with-gradle.md

 This task copies both dependencies runtime files and the compilation output to the `web` directory.

+if you using `implementation` instead of `compile` in the `dependencies` section, you should probably use `configurations.runtimeClasspath.each` instead of `configurations.compile.each`.

 For more information on the output generated and the instructions for running the application, please see [Kotlin to JavaScript](../kotlin-to-javascript/kotlin-to-javascript.html)

 ## Configuring Compiler Options